 Lindsay Seers, Nowhere Less Now, Installed at Hayward Gallery, London, 2014

-A GLOBAL STATE OF PAREIDOLIA has been developed in collaboration with Fotogalleriet, Oslo and artist Lindsay Seers (UK) and takes place between 24 March and 24 April 2017.
+A GLOBAL STATE OF PAREIDOLIA was been developed in collaboration with Fotogalleriet, Oslo and artist Lindsay Seers (UK) and took place between 24 March and 24 April 2017.

 The title, A Global State of Pareidolia, references the phenomenon of seeing legible objects within random visual data, and has connections with the field of neuroscience.
-The residency group will consist of individuals with a professional, academic or creative interest in and knowledge of neuroscience, and/or in filmmaking, vocal/sound art, and biographical narrative.
+The residency group shared particular interest in and knowledge of neuroscience and issues of perception

-While in Oslo, Seers will work on her episodic project Nowhere Less Now.
+While in Oslo, Seers worked on her episodic project Nowhere Less Now.
 This work focuses on unusual individual life-stories, and in particular on the ways that biographical narratives may coalesce, burgeon, and bifurcate at particular moments in time.
 Nowhere Less Now has been in development over several years, a version is currently on show in Glynn Vivian Gallery, UK until 1 March 2017 .
 There are four versions realised to date; the fifth will be presented in October 2017 at the Sharjah Art Foundation (UAE).
 The forthcoming version, like the previous three, takes its narrative content from biographies of people with heterochromia – the condition of having differently coloured eyes.
 Heterochromia is an example of chimerism: the difference in eye-colour reveals the DNA trace of a subsumed fraternal twin.
-While in Oslo Seers plans to develop this work through a cross-disciplinary dialogue with local scientists, researchers and others and is particularly interested to meet and talk with individuals whose life-stories have involved significant transitions from one cultural background to another.
-The residency’s outcome is will be presented in collaboration with Fotogalleriet in 2018.
+While in Oslo Seers developed this work through cross-disciplinary dialogue with local scientists, researchers and others.
+She spent time meeting with individuals whose life-stories had been affected by their heterochromia.
+The residency’s outcome will be presented in collaboration with Fotogalleriet in 2019.

 About Lindsay Seers